artsmia/GriotWP/README.md

 **type** _Required_ The unique key for the layout represented by the group.

 **label** _Required_ The user-facing (via the `<switch>` dropdown) label for the group.

+### Fields

+The `<field>` tag renders a field of a given type, along with related UI elements.

+#### Field Attributes

+**type** _Required_ The type of field.

+**name** _Required_ The unique key that will refer to the field's value in the data object.

+**label** _Optional_ The user-facing label for the field.

+**protected** _Optional_ Forces the user to unlock the field before editing to prevent accidental changes.

+#### Included Field Types

+_image_

+A static image.

+_objectselector_

+Dropdown of available object IDs.
+Note: This field does not list the WordPress IDs of object posts, but rather the (user-defined) IDs assigned to objects in the tile server config.

+_relationship_

+Multi-select field of currently published stories, used for creating links from one object to many stories.

+_text_

+Simple text field.

+_textarea_

+Simple textarea field.

+_wysiwyg_

+Stripped-down CKEditor text editor.

+_zoomer_

+An image zoomer with optional annotations.
+To enable the annotations repeater, simply nest additional fields within the zoomer.

+_zoomerselector_

+Dropdown of zoomable images filtered by the selected object.
+The zoomerselector inherits the **object** attribute of its parent zoomer.
+It can also be used separately as a generic zoomable image selector.
+To filter by an object in this case, simply define the **object** attribute on the zoomerselector.

+#### Additional Zoomer Field Attributes

+Zoomer fields have some special attributes:

+**object** _Optional_ The **name** attribute of an `<objectselector>` field whose current value should be used to filter the list of zoomable images.
+This is passed to a zoomerselector embedded within the zoomer field.

+**annotations-name** _Required for annotations_ The unique key that will refer to the array of annotations in the data object.

+**annotations-label** _Optional_ The user-facing label for the annotations.

+**annotations-label-singular** _Optional_ The user-facing singular label for a single annotation.

+**annotations-label-plural** _Optional_ The user-facing plural label for multiple annotations.

 ### License (MIT)